gvwilson/sensibleadventures/nardica/nardica.md

 Instead,
 she nodded wordlessly and carried her shopping into the galley.

-Iffy watched silently as Aunt Naggie used a knife to take out her feelings on an onion.
+Iffy watched silently as Aunt Naggie took out her feelings on an onion.
-Once it was sizzling in hot oil, she cubed a block of soy and attacked the other vegetables.
+Once it was diced and sizzling in hot oil, she cubed a block of soy and attacked the other vegetables.
 "Anythin' I can do?"
 Iffy finally asked,